parisash/AWS-security-governance-dashboard/README.md

 * pandas
 * CSV
 * Markdown reporting
-* Optional: Streamlit for dashboard visualisation
+* Streamlit for dashboard visualisation

 ## How to Run